davidben/x509-policy-graph/draft-ietf-lamps-x509-policy-graph.md

 > success indication together with final value of the `user_constrained_policy_set`,
 > the `working_public_key`, the `working_public_key_algorithm`, and the
 > `working_public_key_parameters`.
+>
+> Note the original procedure described in {{RFC5280}} included a
+> `valid_policy_tree` structure as part of the output.
+This structure grows
+> exponentially in the size of the input, so computing it risks
+> denial-of-service vulernabilities in X.509-based applications, such as
+> {{CVE-2023-0464}} and {{CVE-2023-23524}}.
+Accordingly, this output is
+> deprecated.
+Computing this structure is NOT RECOMMENDED.
+>
+> An implementation which requires `valid_policy_tree` for compatibility with
+> legacy systems may compute it from `valid_policy_graph` by recursively
+> duplicating every multi-parent node.
+This may be done on-demand when the
+> calling application first requests this output.
+However, this computation may
+> consume exponential time and memory, so such implementations SHOULD mitigate
+> denial-of-service in other ways, such as limiting the depth or size of the
+> tree.

 # Other Mitigations {#other-mitigations}